AOS573-2017/aos573-2017.github.io/_lectures/011-python-sorting.md

 You can dump lists, dictionaries, tuples, etc. into JSON objects.

 A very common error when creating JSON objects is the ValueError.
 JSON does not allow ``numpy`` types to be dumped to a JSON object.
 When interacting with arrays using numpy, the type changes from a float to np.float32.
 To dump a numpy array using JSON, first you must cast every number in the array as a float.

+## Exercise

+Use your knowledge of JSOn and the two JSON objects in the ``python-week-two`` repository to test your binning skills.